It’s been one whole year of shopping less, combating clutter, and cutting costs. The low buy year results for Q4 are in!

 As mentioned in previous posts, taking away from yourself the little things you most enjoy can set you up for failure.
 I feel really off if I don’t get a manicure every two or so weeks.
 During my low buy year, I made no attempt whatsoever to cut my nail salon costs.
 It would have been futile.
 So to keep my regular nail appointments, I cut back on other things which had less value to me, such as subscriptions I rarely used.

 My biggest spending areas prior to going low-buy had boiled down to fashion, going out, travel, and beauty products.
-Transportation and hotel costs had already been nixed since early 2020 thanks to Corona, so I didn’t have to make any adjustments there.
-In the end, the rules I worked with all throughout 2021 boiled down to:
+Transportation and hotel costs had already been pretty much sliced due to world events, so I didn’t have to make any adjustments there.
+In the end, the rules I worked with all throughout the year boiled down to:

-• No new clothes, shoes or accessories.
-I was allowed, however, to use two vouchers before they expire, and I said I could purchase a certain bespoke item I had ordered in February 2020 if it actually ever arrived.
+- No new clothes, shoes or accessories.
+I was allowed, however, to use two vouchers before they expire, and I said I could purchase a certain bespoke item I had ordered last February if it actually ever arrived.

 My Low Buy Year Results In Q4

-The fourth quarter of 2021 went pretty much according to plan.
+The fourth quarter went pretty much according to plan.
 I stayed on track for the most part, and am happy with my results overall.
 Here’s how everything panned out.

 The Good

-As autumn was upon us and the new variant started to rapidly spread, I was no longer out and about much, and didn’t go on any more dates.
+As autumn was upon us, I was no longer out and about very much, and I was taking a break from dating anyway.
 This meant it was super easy to stick to my eating out rule.
 I only spent €38 on a couple of meals outside in October, €17 in November and €0 in December.
 Prior to going low-buy, I had easily spent about €100 per week and far more when I was travelling.

 I’m also super happy to be finishing the year off with one remaining voucher from my favourite online store, Luisaviaroma, which I still haven’t used.
 It doesn’t expire until June so I’m looking forward to getting myself something nice from my forbidden realm of fashion, perhaps for the start of spring.